SattyaP/SattyaP/README.md

 Hi there 👋
 I am Sattya

-I am a junior software developer who has been coding for one years.
+I am a ordinary coders who has been coding for one years.
 Usually, I am working on web applications on both sides; frontend and backend.
 I had many chances to work with different languages and technologies from zero to production.

 Experience in Laravel, Javascript, Node.js, React and many other.
 Curiosity about distributed systems, scaling, automation.